Redirecting Destructive Chewing with Safe Chews

 Why Dogs Become Destructive Chewers

-Puppies experience a natural destructive phase during teething and adolescence, when chewing helps relieve discomfort and explore the world.
+Puppies also experience a natural destructive phase during teething and adolescence, when chewing helps relieve discomfort and explore the world.
 Adult dogs that suddenly start chewing may be responding to stress, schedule changes, anxiety, or a lack of enrichment.

 Could My Dog Be Chewing Out of Boredom?